iterative/dvc.org/content/blog/2022-05-24-MLEM-release.md

 ---
-title: Package and deploy your models with MLEM
+title: Productionize your models with MLEM in a Git-native way
 date: 2022-05-24
 description: >
-  Introducing MLEM -- Machine Learning Engineering Management for Model Deployment and Management.
+  Introducing MLEM - one tool to run your models anywhere.
 descriptionLong: >
   We’re excited to announce the launch of our latest open source offering, [MLEM](https://mlem.ai)!
 MLEM is a tool that automatically extracts meta